 The trail continues downhill, passes a few more viewpoints then eventually gets back to the paved road that you can follow down to where you entered the park.

-I was hesitant about visiting Runyon Canyon because I figured it would be lame but it actually was a great hike that I recommend in the city.
+I was hesitant about visiting Runyon Canyon because I figured it would be pretty lame, but it actually was a great hike that I recommend in the city.
 If you can find parking, then you should check it out.
 Let me know what you think in the comments.